bwong19/SIS-Bot/README.md

 Note: There is an annoyance where closing the window and/or inputting Ctrl+C will not stop the script.
 To run it again, open another Terminal tab and input the command.

 ## Debugging ##
-If you run into an error where chromedriver cannot be verified (see below), remove the quarantine from the chromedriver binary.
-This command will only be effective once since the quarantine won't exist afterwards, so if you can't run it again successfully, chances are it works.
+If you run into an error where chromedriver cannot be verified (one such example can be found below), remove the quarantine from the chromedriver binary.
+This command will only be effective once since the quarantine won't exist afterwards, so if you can't run it again successfully, chances are you did it right.

 ```
 xattr -d com.apple.quarantine $(which chromedriver)